Unto Your Heart

 A sacred peace came over us as we shared loving presence with G-d and with all that is...

-A warm flood of healing spread throughout both are our bodies.
+A warm flood of healing spread throughout both of our bodies.

-Mom's tightly clenched jaw would relax... she appeared more serene... something was shifting deeply, during these moments of Divine Heart Nurture...
+Mom's tightly clenched jaw would relax... she appeared more serene... something was shifting deeply, during these moments of conscious connection with Divine nurture ...

 Within months of beginning our healing journey together, my mother's infections and seizures abated, thank G-d.
 She was successfully taken off all medication including antibiotics and Dilantin.

 Within a couple of years of consistent healing work together, Mom began to react to my presence with a turn of her head and clear bright eye contact.
 Mom started to answer my yes and no questions intelligently with a knowing nod of her head.
 She recognized me.

 My dear mother was back with us, however temporarily.
 Mom taught me so much about courage and love through her living example.
 She taught me just as much through her still, silent presence.
 We really never stop living and loving.
 We simply switch dimensions.

 Mom passed away peacefully, at the ripe old age of 81.
 She lives on in my heart and boundlessly beyond.

 What shifts in you, as you hold your emotions in compassion and acceptance?